dgoffredo/dgoffredo.github.io/content/india3.md

 We got back to Delhi just in time, as my bladder was about to explode.
 They gave us a room with two beds.
 They had guilty looks on their faces and upgraded us to a larger room, with a refrigerator.
 Serves them right.
-Finally somewhere to put the cheap champaign that Mr. Singh gifted us.
+Finally somewhere to put the cheap champagne that Mr. Singh gifted us.

 It's not really champaign in any sense of the word.
 It's twelve percent alcohol by volume, is probably derived from grapes, and contains carbon